kotenjan/opencv-python/README.md

 10. **Histograms**: Understanding and plotting image histograms to analyze image intensity distributions.
 11. **Image Contours**: Detecting and drawing contours on images.
 12. **Object Detection**: Techniques for detecting objects within images using Haar cascades.
-13. **Conclusion**: Summary of the tasks covered and additional resources for further learning.

 ## Usage